MOST 529 benefits

 Pay no taxes on withdrawals

-You won't have to pay federal or state income taxes on the money you withdraw to pay for qualified higher-education expenses.
+You won't have to pay federal or state income taxes on the money you withdraw to pay for qualified expenses.

 Decrease impact on financial aid